Ideal Target Clients and Why Chasing The Wrong Customers Waste Time, Money, and Energy

 Ideal target clients:

-These ideal target customer profiles are important because it means that your ideal clients are comparatively inexpensive to acquire and serve, are frequent and large buyers, and appreciate and promote your unique value proposition.
+Buyers who match your ideal target customer profile are important because it means that your new customers are comparatively inexpensive to acquire and serve, are frequent and large buyers, and appreciate and promote your unique value proposition.

 Total Addressable Market (TAM)